apache/spark/docs/sql-ref-syntax-qry-select-case.md

 * **boolean_expression**

-    Specifies an expression with a return type of boolean.
+    Specifies any expression that evaluates to a result type `boolean`.
+Two or more expressions may be combined together using the logical operators ( `AND`, `OR` ).

 * **then_expression**

     Specifies the then expression based on the `boolean_expression` condition; `then_expression` and `else_expression` should all be same type or coercible to a common type.